BoomCheeseBurge/Laravel-11-Blog-Practice/README.md

 This was personally developed in Laravel Herd which is easy to setup a Laravel project.

+- Install and move the project to Laravel Herd project folder.

+- Ensure that the PHP version matches the one used in this project.

 ### Start the Development Server

 ```